MicrosoftDocs/power-automate-docs/articles/triggers-troubleshoot.md

 ## My flow is triggered multiple times or some of my actions run multiple times

 You may encounter a scenario where a single flow run has some (or all) of its actions duplicated.
-This does not express itself in the UI in any way, but you may see the results of their flow duplicated - for example duplicate emails sent or duplicate list items created.
-One of the reasons this may happen is due to the "at-least-once" design of Azure Logic Apps.
+While the UI doesn't show this problem, you might see the results of the flow being duplicated.
+For example, duplicate emails sent, or duplicate list items created.

+One of the reasons this might happen is because of the "at-least-once" design of Azure Logic Apps.

-Most of the time this indicates that there was an issue on the Azure stack.
+Most of the times, this indicates that there was an issue with the Azure service.
 Usually, these issues are self-healed quickly.
-If customers want to be 100% protected from this philosophy creating duplicate data, then their flows need to be idempotent - which is to say that the flow needs to account for the possibility of duplicate inputs.
+To ensure that your flows don't create duplication, ensure you design them to be **idempotent**&mdash;which is to say that the flow needs to account for the possibility of duplicate inputs.

 An example of idempotency would be checking to see if a duplicate SharePoint document already exists before trying to create it, or using key constraints in Dataverse to prevent duplicate records getting created.

 ## My recurrence trigger runs ahead of schedule